-Compared to its historic peak in September, GKI’s economic sentiment index fell slightly in October.
-According to the empirical survey conducted by GKI with the support of the EU, this was the result of some deterioration in business expectations as consumer expectations improved slightly, within the statistical margin of error.
+After reaching its historic peak in July, the GKI economic sentiment index fell to its lowest point this year.
+According to the empirical survey conducted by GKI with the support of the EU both business and consumer expectations deteriorated, but they continue to reflect optimism.

 Following the Fed’s raise in interest rates and the normalisation of American monetary policy, the European Central Bank has also embarked on a path of contractionary policy (a strategy that the National Bank of Hungary is yet to pursue).
 The change in international financial conditions, the possibility of a global trade war, the shock experienced by the Turkish financial system, as well as the uncertainty in the Italian political scene have all led to an outflow of capital from developing countries, including Hungary.
 After a few years of constant but modest decline in value, the forint depreciated significantly: from April to early July, the EUR/HUF exchange rate decreased by 6 percent, and the USD/HUF exchange rate fell by 10 percent, followed by a slight appreciation of the currency.

 The GKI real estate index rose to 4 points in July 2018, while the Budapest index stood at 5 points.
 The index has increased by nearly 2 points and the Budapest index has gone up by 3 points, compared to the previous survey conducted in April.
 Both indices have increased by 4 points, compared to one year earlier and reached their historical peaks indicating that real estate market players have never been so optimistic during earlier surveys.